How to Invest in Perplexity AI in 2026

 Alphabet (GOOGL), the parent company of Google, still dominates search.

-According to some estimates, Google currently processes 16.4 billion search queries per day, or nearly 200 billion per month, absolutely dwarfing (by about 256x) Perplexity's 780 million per month.
+According to some estimates, Google currently processes over 400 billion search queries per month.
+That's more than 500x Perplexity's 780 million per month.

-If you're bullish on the future of AI-powered search, it's hard to imagine a world where Google isn't a big beneficiary.
+If you're bullish on the future of AI-powered search, it's hard to imagine a world where Google isn't a big winner.

 Microsoft

-Microsoft (MSFT) runs its own AI-powered search engine — Bing — and has a significant stake in OpenAI.
+Microsoft (MSFT) runs its own AI-powered search engine — Bing — and has a close partnership with OpenAI.

 OpenAI's SearchGPT is an AI-powered search engine similar to Perplexity's, though it's just one of OpenAI's products.